-- 1 cup semolina (fine rava)
+- 1/2 cup semolina (fine rava)

-- 1 tbsp raisins, cleaned
+- 1 tbsp raisins (cleaned)

-- 2 tbsp roughly chopped cashew nuts, cleaned
+- 2 tbsp roughly chopped cashew nuts (cleaned)

-- 2 cups water * see notes
+- 1 cup water * see notes

 - pinch of salt

-1. Heat ghee in a wide based pan/kadhai and toss in the cashew nuts and fry them on a low heat till they then turn light golden.
+- Heat ghee in a wide based pan/kadhai and toss in the cashew nuts and fry them on a low heat till they then turn light golden.
 Remove.
 Next, fry the raisins till they just puff up, remove immediately before they burn.

-3. When the semolina has roasted and gives out a nice aroma add the boiling milk and water mixture to it.
+- When the semolina has roasted and gives out a nice aroma add the boiling milk and water mixture to it.
 Be careful as the mixture can splutter!
-Add the sugar and stir.
-If you are using food colour or saffron add it now.
+Mix till it is smooth & lump free.

-5. If you wish, serve the sheera in a bowl, or pack some into a small bowl and invert the contents onto a plate.
+- If you wish, serve the sheera in a bowl.
+Lightly grease it with ghee and then put the sheera in it, invert the contents onto a plate.
 Serve hot.